-If you are lesbian, gay, bi, trans, queer and/or intersex, the internet can offer an easy, anonymous way to meet other LGBTIQ+ people.
+If you are lesbian, gay, bi, trans, queer and/or intersex, one of the most common ways to connect with other LGBTIQ+ is online.

-Whether you are interested in friendship or romance, chances are you will be perfectly safe online.
-But here are some things to think about.
+Whether you are looking for information, friendship, romance or a hook up, chances are you will be perfectly safe in chatrooms and on dating apps like Grindr, Scruff, Her, and Tinder.
+But here are some risks to think about.

-Know the rules or purpose of the online space.
-It’s no use looking for friends on an app or site that is primarily about dating.
+- Know the rules or purpose of the online space.
+It’s no use looking for friends on an app or site that is mainly about dating.

-Look out for things that don’t add up, such as their online profile is not consistent with what you see and hear when you talk or chat with them.
+- Look out for things that don’t add up, such as the other person's online profile does not match what you see and hear when you talk or chat with them.

-Look out for signs that indicate someone may not be who they say they are.
-If they say their webcam is not working, this may be a sign that someone is pretending to be someone else in order to scam or extort money from you.
+- Look out for signs that indicate someone may not be who they say they are.
+If they say their webcam is not working, this may be a sign that they are pretending to be someone else to scam or extort money from you.
 Read more about online scams and identity theft.

 What to do if you run into problems